AdobeDocs/experience-manager-cloud-service.en/help/forms/view-understand-aem-forms-analytics-reports.md

 It has the metrics Form renditions, Form submissions, Validation errors, and Unique visitors, which allow you to assess the usage and effectiveness of your forms:

-1. **Form renditions**: Form renditions reveal the number of times the form has been rendered or opened.
+* **Form renditions**: Form renditions reveal the number of times the form has been rendered or opened.

-1. **Form submissions**: Form submissions indicate the number of times adaptive forms are successfully completed and submitted by users.
+* **Form submissions**: Form submissions indicate the number of times adaptive forms are successfully completed and submitted by users.

-1. **Validation errors**: Validation error displays the total number of validation-related errors that occurred on the fields of the forms.
+* **Validation errors**: Validation error displays the total number of validation-related errors that occurred on the fields of the forms.

-1. **Unique visitors**: Unique visitors represent the number of times the form is rendered.
-For more information on unique visitors, see [Unique Visitors, Visits, and customer behavior](https://experienceleague.adobe.com/docs/analytics/components/metrics/visits.html).
+* **Unique visitors**: Unique visitors represent the number of times the form is rendered by a visitor.
+For more information on unique visitors, see [Unique Visitors, Visits, and Customer behavior](https://experienceleague.adobe.com/docs/analytics/components/metrics/visits.html).

     ![Forms Performance](assets/forms-performance.png)